UPPS 04.04.35 - Professional Development and Educational Opportunities

 Sr. Reviewer: Assistant Vice President for Human Resources

-This document establishes the policies and procedures for three Texas State University sponsored opportunity programs for faculty and staff education and training as: 1) Staff Educational Development Program; 2) academic professional development activities; and 3) non-academic professional development activities.
+This document establishes the policies and procedures for four Texas State University-sponsored opportunity programs for faculty and staff education and training.

-carry out the university’s commitment to increase the skills of the university workforce;
+carry out the university’s commitment to increase and keep current the skills of the university workforce;

 provide additional academic opportunities for employees that will foster their professional and personal growth;